Emocoin Self Reported Market Capitalization Achieves $35.70 Million (EMO)

-Emocoin (EMO) traded flat against the U.S. dollar during the twenty-four hour period ending at 14:00 PM Eastern on April 8th.
+Emocoin (EMO) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on April 10th.
+One Emocoin token can now be purchased for approximately $0.0017 or 0.00000010 BTC on popular exchanges.
+Emocoin has a market capitalization of $35.70 million and approximately $6,966.71 worth of Emocoin was traded on exchanges in the last day.
 In the last seven days, Emocoin has traded flat against the U.S. dollar.
-One Emocoin token can currently be bought for about $0.0017 or 0.00000010 BTC on popular exchanges.
-Emocoin has a market cap of $35.70 million and approximately $6,966.71 worth of Emocoin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.